claudiaangel17/Customizing-and-Managing-Issues/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Finding your way with GitHub Issues
+# Custimizing and managing Issues

 _Take control of your workflow with powerful search filters, saved queries, and smart notifications._